project-ida/two-state-quantum-systems/src/04-resonance.md

 anti_crossing
 ```

-## Simulation of the anti-crossing
+## Simulation of the first anti-crossing

 ### First let's look at some expectation values at the anti-crossing